-2. HE IS AN ADVOCATE for a regional approach to governance and economic development, as he demonstrated at this Citizen event last year.
+2. GREEN IS AN ADVOCATE for a regional approach to governance and economic development, as he demonstrated at this Citizen event last year.

-4. HE IS A PRACTICAL POLICYMAKER, who says he believes the City can both support business growth and those most in need.
+4. GREEN IS A PRACTICAL POLICYMAKER.
+He believes the City can both support business growth and those most in need.
 He has advocated for City Council term limits, bonuses for new Philadelphia police officers, security deposit alternatives and wage tax cuts.